Staff & Committees

 Road to Recovery Partnerships

 Collaborations with diverse conservation initiatives like Partners in Flight (PIF) and the North American Bird Conservation Initiative (NABCI) are critical to our success.
-R2R will work closely with established PIF working groups to assess species vulnerability and urgency, understand science gaps, increase social science capacity, and advance the efforts of species working groups.
-Likewise, R2R will collaborate with NABCI’s sub-committees to strategically meet conservation targets across the full annual cycle, advance human dimensions and address environmental justice issues as they relate to bird conservation.
+R2R works closely with established PIF working groups to assess species vulnerability and urgency, understand science gaps, increase social science capacity, and advance the efforts of species working groups.
+Likewise, R2R collaborates with NABCI’s sub-committees to strategically meet conservation targets across the full annual cycle, advance human dimensions and address environmental justice issues as they relate to bird conservation.

-The Advisory Team brings together experts from across the conservation community.
+The Leadership Council brings together experts from across the conservation community.
 Members meet monthly with staff to share updates, help guide R2R’s direction, and communicate Road to Recovery priorities back to their organizations and networks.
-They also provide expertise as needed to Action Committees.

 Humberto Berlanga – Comisión Nacional para el Conocimiento y Uso de la Biodiversidad